jonmchan/windows-app-cmdline-launcher/README.md

 # multiword programs add quotes

-.\launch.ps1
+.\launch.ps1 "Phone Link"
 ```

 ## Launch.bat Helper Script

-launch.bat is included as a convenience wrapper script to set the ExecutionPolicy and run launch.ps1.
+launch.bat is included as a convenience wrapper script to set the ExecutionPolicy and run `launch.ps1`.
 It is useful if your system defaults to not run Powershell scripts.

 `.\launch.bat -list`
 ```